-The Credit Union applies the simplified approach for accounts receivable.
+The Credit Union applies the simplified approach for accounts receivable that do not contain a significant financing component.
 Using the simplified approach, the Credit Union records a loss allowance equal to the expected credit losses resulting from all possible default events over the assets' contractual lifetime.